How to Teach Your Dog Agility

 First, be sure to ask your vet whether jumping is suitable for your dog.
 Certain breeds, such as Dachshunds and Basset Hounds, can be prone to back problems, so jumping isn’t recommended for them.

 Once you’ve got the go-ahead from your vet, you can create jumps by laying a piece of plywood on top of a few books.
-Make sure your dog won’t hurt herself if she knocks the jump over.
+Make sure your dog won’t hurt themselves if they knock the jump over.
 Start low, and increase the jump height slowly.
 For large breeds, start one to two inches off the ground; for small breeds, consider placing the board on the ground to begin with.

 An old bike tire or hula hoop ring can work well for the tire jump.
 Just make sure it’s large enough for your dog to fit through comfortably.
 To begin with, hold your tire steady while your dog walks through it.
 You can slowly raise it and eventually hang it from a tree branch.